ZwerOxotnik/CuberiteExamplePlugin/readme.md

 Password=admin
 ```

-Open your browser and type this [localhost:8080](localhost:8080) as url to open WebAadmin.
+Open your browser and type this [localhost:8080](http://localhost:8080/) as url to open WebAadmin.
 As the site loaded, press `Log in`, enter the username and password, then click `Sign in`.\
 After you signed in, press `Plugins` and find `HotReload`, `PluginMemory`, `PerfPages`, `APIFuzzing` and press `Enable` button for the plugins.
 (Btw, APIFuzzing will prevent loading if there are some mistakes in active plugins)\
 Now press `Reload now` button and you're ready to use plugins and the server.

+Don't forget to change [your rank](http://localhost:8080/webadmin/Core/Player+Ranks) to admin on the server.

 Important info
 --------------